rmotr-group-projects/pyp-w4-gw-twitter-api/README.md

 This program is a Twitter clone RESTful API web service.
 It is part of rmotr.com's Advanced Python Programming online bootcamp.
+The main program can be found in the `twitter_api` folder.

 # [pyp-w4] Twitter API